Someatsb/PRISM/README.md

 # PRISM

-Official implementation of **PRISM: Perspective-based Reliable Imitation with Semantic Multiplicity** for few-label node classification on text-attributed graphs.
+Official implementation of **PRISM: Reliable LLM Knowledge Distillation from Graph-Context Perspectives for Text-Attributed Graph Learning**.

+PRISM is a reliability-aware knowledge distillation framework for few-label node classification on text-attributed graphs (TAGs).
+It improves the reliability of LLM-generated supervision by constructing multiple graph-context perspectives for each target node and estimating knowledge reliability based on cross-perspective consistency.

 ## Overview

-Text-attributed graph (TAG) learning aims to predict node labels by jointly leveraging textual attributes and graph structure.
+Text-attributed graph (TAG) learning aims to leverage both textual attributes and graph structures for node classification.
+In few-label settings, however, GNNs often struggle to learn reliable decision boundaries due to the limited availability of labeled nodes.

-However, in few-label settings, GNNs often suffer from limited supervision, while LLM-generated knowledge can also be unreliable when it is generated only from the textual attribute of a target node.
+Recent LLM-assisted TAG learning methods use Large Language Models (LLMs) to generate pseudo-labels and rationales as additional supervision for GNN training.
+However, these methods typically rely only on the textual attribute of each target node.
+When node texts are short, ambiguous, or incomplete, the generated pseudo-labels and rationales can become unreliable and may act as noisy supervision.

-PRISM addresses this problem by generating multiple graph-context perspectives for each target node and estimating the reliability of LLM-generated knowledge across these perspectives.
+PRISM addresses this limitation by exploiting graph-context information.
+For each target node, PRISM constructs multiple structural-context perspectives using different sets of neighboring nodes.
+The LLM generates pseudo-labels and rationales from each perspective.
+PRISM then estimates the reliability of generated knowledge based on label agreement and rationale consistency across perspectives, and uses the estimated reliability as a distillation weight during GNN training.
-The estimated reliability is then used as a weight for knowledge distillation, enabling GNNs to learn more from reliable LLM supervision while reducing the influence of unreliable responses.

-## Key Ideas
+## Key Features

-PRISM consists of three main components:

-* **Multi-Perspective Knowledge Generation**
-  Generates multiple LLM responses for each target node by considering different graph-context perspectives.

-* **Reliability Weight Estimation**
-  Estimates the reliability of LLM-generated knowledge based on label agreement and rationale consistency across perspectives.

-* **Reliable Knowledge Distillation**
-  Distills LLM-generated labels and rationales into a GNN using reliability-aware weights.
+* Multi-perspective LLM knowledge generation from graph-context perspectives
+* Reliability estimation based on cross-perspective consistency
+* Reliability-aware class-level and rationale-level knowledge distillation
+* Active node selection under a limited LLM query budget
+* Evaluation on five text-attributed graph benchmark datasets

 ## Requirements